ericdnbn/image_classifier_pneumonia/README.md

 ![cnn diagram with intermediate layers](images/cnn_diagram)

+This diagram was created with [Net2Vis](https://github.com/viscom-ulm/Net2Vis) -- A Visual Grammar for Automatically Generating Publication-Tailored CNN Architecture Visualizations (Alex Bäuerle, Christian van Onzenoodt, and Timo Ropinski at Cornell University)

 ## Final Evaluation

 Our model performed very well by our primary metric (recall), but has a lower accuracy on the testing set than on the validation set.
 The number of false positives is higher than we expected or would want, so futher iterations of the model would focus on lowering that number.
 It may even be possible to train another model specifically on misclassified images.
 The following shows the confusion matrix results after evaluating on our holdout (test) dataset.